BoostedJ/AdventOfCode/README.md

 Welcome to my Advent of Code solutions repository! :)
 I'm going to try my best to tackle the daily coding challenges presented [here](https://adventofcode.com/), a series of fun, themed, and engaging programming puzzles.
 2023 is my first time trying it out, wish me luck!
-I'm also using this time to better learn good practices in github simultaneously.
+I'm also using this time to learn good practices in Git Hub simultaneously.
 As of making this, I'm unsure I can complete all of the challenges, but I will absolutely try!

 ## Project Structure